 • Legal compliance - if we are under a statutory obligation to provide relevant information to government agencies;

-• Legitimate interest - if we can demonstrate that we have a reasonable interest in data which would allow us to run the business or maintain the safety of our partners which overrides the potential impact on others.
+• Legitimate interest - if we can demonstrate to a competent authority that we have a reasonable interest in data which would allow us to run the business or maintain the safety of our partners which overrides the potential impact on others.

 When could data be obtained?